transportkollektiv/digitransit-setup/src/glossary.rst

     An additional map tile server (`original repository here <https://github.com/HSLdevcom/hsl-map-server>`__) that ingests features such as stops, bikesharing stations etc. and displays them as items on an otherwise transparent map layer, above the basemap.
 This allows for clickable stops etc.

   OpenStreetMap
     A crowd sourced geo-database.
-Data from OpenStreetMap is used for foot, bike and car routing in OpenTripPlanner.
+Data from OpenStreetMap is used for foot, bike and car routing in :term:`OpenTripPlanner`.
 Country and regional data extracts are provided by the `Geofabrik download servers <http://download.geofabrik.de/>`_.
 For custom regions or smaller extracts the `BBBike extract service <https://extract.bbbike.org/>`_ can be used. (use PBF as extract format.)
-    OpenStreetMap data also can be used for search. (pelias, photon) `Website <openstreetmap.org/>`_
+    OpenStreetMap data also can be used for search. (:term:`pelias`, :term:`photon`) `Website <openstreetmap.org/>`_

   OpenTripPlanner